l-ramirez-lopez/resemble/README.md

 ## Core functionality

-The core functionality of the package can be sumarizted with the following
+The core functionality of the package can be sumarized into the following
 functions:

 __`mbl`__: implements memory-based learning (MBL) for modeling and predicting